Reading at Mount NodReading is at the heart of everything we do at Mount Nod. It is the key to our

 Click here for further information about FFT Success For All Phonics Scheme

-Year 1 parents are invited to a Phonics information meeting during the Autumn term.
-During this meeting, we share information about the Phonics check, how we teach phonics in school and how you could further support your child’s learning at home.
+Year 1 parents are invited to a Phonics information meeting during the Spring term.
+During this meeting, we share information about the Year 1 phonics screening check that takes place in June.

-From Year 2 onwards, children continue to work on their phonics knowledge and begin to focus on segmenting for spelling, spelling rules and strategies using our Spelling Shed Spelling Scheme.
+From Year 2 onwards, children continue to work on their phonics knowledge and begin to focus on segmenting for spelling, spelling rules and strategies using the FFT spelling scheme' Jungle Club' .
+In Key Stage 2 this support continues with our Spelling Shed Spelling Scheme.